 The first inhabitants of Greenland were the Inuit, who settled from around 2500 BC until about 900 BC on the island.
 After a period during which Greenland was abandoned, the Dorset people arrived around 500 BC, and from the 10th century AD the Thule people came and settled.
 It’s believed that Viking Erik the Red gave Greenland its contradictory name to attract more Viking settlers, thinking that it would make this northern land sound more fertile, attractive (and greener) for newcomers.

 Greenland at that time was not quite as cold as it is now because the Earth’s climate cooled in the 14th century and the Vikings eventually disappeared from the island.

 Since 1721, Denmark held colonies in Greenland and in 1953 the island became part of Denmark.
 Since 2009, Greenland has been an autonomous country within the Kingdom of Denmark.
 The official language is Greenlandic, but people also speak Danish and English.

-The world’s lowest temperature record (in the northern hemisphere) belongs to Greenland.
-In 1991, the temperature reached -69.6 C. The average temperature in Greenlandic capital Nuuk varies from around -5 C to +10 C. During summer, the air can warm up to +21 C, but that is true only for the coastal region.
-In the center of Greenland, the temperature is hardly ever higher than 0.
+The world’s lowest temperature record (in the northern hemisphere) of -69.6 °C (-93.3 °F) was recorded in Greenland in 1991.
+The average temperature in the capital Nuuk varies from around -5 C to +10 °C (23 to 50 °F).
+During the summer months, it can warm up to +21°C (70 °F), but only in the coastal regions.
+In the center of Greenland, the temperature hardly ever exceeds 0°C (32 °F).

 Plan Your Greenland Tour